 She followed this massive project with Ray Charles Live!, a stage musical based on the life and music of the late Ray Charles.
 She has since completed two more plays, Father Comes Home from the Wars (Parts 1, 2 & 3) — an epic set during the Civil War — and The Book of Grace, and is reportedly at work on a second novel.
 Meanwhile, she is in constant demand on the college lecture circuit.
 In 2015, she received the $300,000 Dorothy and Lillian Gish Prize, awarded annually to artists who have had an extraordinary impact.

 Suzan-Lori Parks currently teaches playwriting at the Tisch School of the Arts in the Department of Dramatic Writing at New York University.
-During the 2016-17 season, she will be the Signature Theatre’s Residency One playwright.
+During the 2016-17 season, she was the Signature Theatre’s Residency One playwright.
 She launched her residency with her play The Death of the Last Black Man in the Whole Entire World AKA The Negro Book of the Dead, a “historical nightmare with hypnotic staging.”
 Her play White Noise portrays the complicated relationships of a quartet of Americans, black and white, who have been friends since college, and the course their lives take when one becomes the victim of a police beating.
-White Noise opened to rave reviews at New York’s Public Theater in March 2019.
+White Noise opened to rave reviews at New York’s Public Theater in 2019.
+Suzan-Lori Parks lives in New York City with her husband, guitarist Christian Konopka, and their son Patrick.

 The most exciting and acclaimed playwright in American drama today, Suzan-Lori Parks is the first African American woman to win the Pulitzer Prize for Drama.
 Audiences across the country relish her rich blend of fantasy, humor, history and legend, bursting with the music and wordplay of African American vernacular speech.
 The powerful theatricality of her work forces audiences to re-examine their thinking about race, sex, family, society and life itself.